 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 A train leaves on time.
 After it has gone 8 miles (at 33mph) the driver looks at his watch and sees that the hour hand is exactly over the minute hand.
 When did the train leave the station?

-Can you fit the tangram pieces into the outline of these convex shapes?
+Can you fit the tangram pieces into the outlines of these clocks?

 Can you fit the tangram pieces into the outline of this junk?